 Can I pay with a 10 euro coin?

 The 10-euro silver coin, which has become the new collectors' money since June 25, 2012.
-France's national monetary institution, the Monnaie de Paris, has launched 3 million 10-euro silver coins in 27 designs corresponding to France's 22 regions.
+France's national monetary institution, the Monnaie de Paris, launched a major publicity campaign for 3 million silver 10-euro coins, divided into 27 designs corresponding to the 22 French regions.

 In this article, we'll take a look at whether you can make a purchase with this currency and what the real value is. value of the 10 euro coin in silver and gold.
 Is it possible to preserve these coins?